Pothole Claims

 - If no repairs were made, how long had the authority known about it before you hit it?

-Check if the authority followed its own policy and if that policy met national standards
+Step 3: Check if the authority followed its own policy and if that policy met national standards

-When the authority responds it should send out its road maintenance policy.
+When the authority responds it should set out its road maintenance policy.
 There are two things you need to check here: first, what its own policy is for inspecting and repairing roads, and second, whether this meets national standards.

 The idea here is to see if the authority was negligent.
 If it didn't inspect the road your pothole was on as often as it should have, or didn't repair it as quickly as it should have, you've got a decent case.
 Sit down with the road maintenance policy and inspection logs in front of you and go through them line by line, matching up how they compare.